Competitor Guide

 What Is Tidio?

-Tidio is an all-in-one customer service platform.
-It combines live chat, an AI chatbot called Lyro, helpdesk ticketing, and no-code automation flows into a single workspace built for SMB and e-commerce support.
+Tidio is an all-in-one customer service platform combining live chat, Lyro AI, helpdesk ticketing, and no-code automation flows for SMB and e-commerce support.

-It is primarily designed for online retailers, and growing mid-market businesses that need fast deployment, multichannel coverage, and conversion-focused automation.
+It is primarily designed for online retailers and growing mid-market businesses needing fast deployment, multichannel coverage, and conversion-focused automation.
+For a full breakdown of plan costs, see the Tidio pricing guide.

 Key features of Tidio

-• Live chat widget with typing indicators, visitor information, and operating-hours controls for direct customer engagement on websites.
+• Live chat widget with typing indicators, visitor information, and operating-hours controls for website engagement.

-• Lyro AI agent trained on FAQ and connected knowledge sources, with vendor-cited resolution rates between 60 and 77 percent.
+• Lyro AI agent trained on FAQ sources, with vendor-cited resolution rates between 60 and 77 percent.

-• Multichannel inbox that centralises website chat, email, Facebook Messenger, Instagram, and WhatsApp conversations into one helpdesk workspace.
+• Multichannel inbox centralising chat, email, Facebook Messenger, Instagram, and WhatsApp into one workspace.

-• Flows automation builder offering no-code triggers for proactive messages, lead capture, quote reminders, and offline follow-ups.
+• Flows automation builder with no-code triggers for proactive messages, lead capture, and offline follow-ups.

-• Integrations and apps including native connectors for Shopify, HubSpot, and over 120 apps through API and Zapier-style connections.
+• Native connectors for Shopify, HubSpot, and over 120 apps via API and Zapier-style connections.

-• Mobile and desktop apps for iOS, Android, Windows, and macOS, keeping agents reachable across devices.
+• Mobile and desktop apps for iOS, Android, Windows, and macOS.

 1. The pricing gap between Growth and Plus is unworkable for scaling D2C teams